$\epsilon$-Kernel Coresets for Stochastic Points: -Kernels for Expectations of Width

 \subsection{\expkernel\ Under the Subset Constraint}

 First, we show that under the subset constraint (i.e., the \expkernel\ is required to be a subset of the original point set, with the same probability distribution for each chosen point), there exists no \expkernel\ with small size in general. \footnote{If we require the $\eps$-\textsc{exp-kernel} to be a subset of the original point set, but with possibly different probability for each chosen point, we do not know whether there always exists an \expkernel\ with small size.}

 \begin{lemma} For some constant $\epsilon>0$, there exist a set $\calP$ of stochastic points such that no $o(n)$ size \expkernel\ exists for $\calP$ under the subset constraint (for both locational model and existential model). \end{lemma} \begin{proof} To see this in the existential uncertainty model, simply consider $n$ points, each with existence probability $1/n$. $n/2$ of them co-locate at the origin and the other $n/2$ of them co-locate at $x=1$.
-It is easy to see that the expected length of the diameter is $\Omega(1)$ but the expected length of the diameter of any $o(n)$ size subset is only $o(1)$ (with high probability, no point would even appear).
+It is not hard to see that the expected length of the diameter is $\Omega(1)$ but the expected length of the diameter of any $o(n)$ size subset is only $o(1)$ (with high probability, no point would even appear).

 The case for the locational uncertainty model is as simple.
 Again, consider $n$ points.
 For each point, with probability $1/n$, it appears at $x=1$.
 Otherwise, its position is the origin (with probability $1-1/n$).
-It is easy to see that the expected length of the diameter of the original point set is $\Omega(1)$, while that of any $o(n)$ size subset is only $o(1)$ (with high probability, no point would realize at $x=1$). \end{proof}
+It is not hard to see that the expected length of the diameter of the original point set is $\Omega(1)$, while that of any $o(n)$ size subset is only $o(1)$ (with high probability, no point would realize at $x=1$). \end{proof}

-In light of the above negative result, we make the following {\em $\beta$-assumption}: we assume that each possible location realizes a point with a probability at least $\beta$, where $\beta >0$ is some fixed constant.
-(This is a reasonable assumption in many applications.)
+In light of the above negative result, we make the following {\em $\beta$-assumption}: we assume each possible location realizes a point with probability at least $\beta$, for a constant $\beta >0$.
 The proof of the following theorem can be found in Appendix~\ref{sec:appendix}.